texfaq/texfaq.github.io/FAQ-labelfig.md

 in a mode designed to do this work; and using [`pdfrack`](https://ctan.org/pkg/pdfrack).

-The [`Pst-pdf` package](FAQ-pdftexgraphics) can support this ''extra work'' usage.
+The [`Pst-pdf` package](FAQ-pdftexgraphics) can support this "extra work" usage.
 In fact, the [`pst-pdf`](https://ctan.org/pkg/pst-pdf) support package [`auto-pst-pdf`](https://ctan.org/pkg/auto-pst-pdf) offers a configuration setting precisely for use with [`psfrag`](https://ctan.org/pkg/psfrag).

-If you have the ''right'' environment (see below), you could try the [`pdfrack`](https://ctan.org/pkg/pdfrack) script bundle.
+If you have the "right" environment (see below), you could try the [`pdfrack`](https://ctan.org/pkg/pdfrack) script bundle.
 The script aims to cut each figure out of your source, using it to produce a small LaTeX file with nothing but the figure inclusion commands.
 Each of these figure files